If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Its only drawback is that its 8 inch diameter makes it a tad narrow.
 (Like an 8-inch frying pan, but with tall sides, too.)
 Although 6 quarts is a standard size for electric pressure cookers, it's on the small side for stovetop models.
 So along with the narrow diameter and tall sides, it's hard to cook some larger cuts of meat.

 The narrowness also makes it a little bit harder to clean than some other other designs.
-The stainless is no harder to scrub, however, it can be hard to see inside the pot and make sure you've gotten the whole thing.

 Like all electric pressure cookers, the Culina One-Touch has several safety mechanisms to ensure safe operation.
 It has several steam release points, and the lid can't be opened until the pressure has completely dissipated.
 The primary release valve is bright red, making it easy to monitor the operation.